Query by humming

 Query by humming (QbH) is a music retrieval system that branches off the original classification systems of title, artist, composer, and genre.
 It normally applies to songs or other music with a distinct single theme or melody.
-The system involves taking a user-hummed melody (input query) and comparing it to an existing database.
+The system involves taking a user-hummed or whistled melody (input query) and comparing it to an existing database.
 The system then returns a ranked list of music closest to the input query.

 One example of this would be a system involving a portable media player with a built-in microphone that allows for faster searching through media files.

 The MPEG-7 standard includes provisions for QbH music searches.

-Examples of QbH systems include ACRCloud, SoundHound, Musipedia, and Tunebot.
+Examples of QbH systems include ACRCloud, SoundHound, Musipedia, Tunebot and Google Search.